Topology Optimization of Self-Actuating Mechanisms Containing Active Materials

 Analysis of a rectangular planform cambered span configuration reveals a net reduction of 16.75 % in drag at a design CL of 0.43.
 Comparisons were made with a baseline planar configuration with Elliptic span loading.
 Both designs had an equal projected span with the HECS configuration having a larger wetted surface area.

 The objective of this research is to create an original computational design framework for the optimal design of multifunctional, heterogeneous material systems.
 New advances in additive manufacturing have made possible the rapid and inexpensive fabrication of complex designs containing multiple classes of materials, including metals, ceramics, and polymers, all within a single print job.
 This capability allows manufacturers to produce heterogeneous, multi-component designs, without the need for assembly, thereby eliminating the cost and design limitations that assembly entails.
 In addition to parameterizing the design problem to allow for multiple materials, we must implement coupled, multi-physics finite element analysis models that can simulate multiple material response phenomena (i.e. plasticity, brittle damage, hyperelasticity), within a single system.
 Within this research thrust, we are exploring several application domains, including

 - Design for additive manufacturing

-Figure 5 shows an example of multi-material topology optimization for maximum elastic stiffness subject to temperature constraints.
+Figure below shows an example of multi-material topology optimization for maximum elastic stiffness subject to temperature constraints.
 The structure must function as a bridge, withstanding a three-point bending load, and it must also function as a heat sink.
 In response to an applied thermal load at the bottom surface, the design must effectively dissipate heat energy the prevent excess heating along the top surface.
 The thermal response is modeled using a linear steady-state thermal conductivity model.